Extension Logo

 Pale swallow-wort (Cynanchum rossicum) is a herbaceous, perennial vine that twines.
 It has slender, simple, opposite leaves and milkweed-like seed pods.

-Honey-vine climbing milkweed (Cynanchum laeve) is an herbaceous perennial vine that is native in Iowa and has been moving north.
+Honey-vine climbing milkweed (Cynanchum laeve) is an herbaceous perennial vine that is native to Iowa and has been moving north.
 Please report it if found in Minnesota.
-The leaves look very similar to rough potato (heart shaped and opposite), but the seed pods are smooth and larger than swallow-worts, and flowers are similar to rough potato but white and hairless.
+The leaves resemble those of rough potato (heart-shaped and opposite), but the seed pods are smooth and larger than those of swallow-worts, and the flowers are similar to rough potato but white and hairless.

 Management